 The Housing Delivery Authority has been established to provide a consistent and equitable approach to access a state assessment of major residential developments.
 Because of this, no council will be exempted from the pathway.

-No. Once a proposal is declared state significant, an applicant is required to request secretary environmental assessment requirements and one these have been issued, applicants have 9 months to lodge their application with the Department.
+No. Once a proposal is declared state significant, an applicant is required to request secretary environmental assessment requirements and one these have been issued, applicants are expected to lodge their application with the Department within 9 months.
 This includes proposals that are also seeking a concurrent site rezoning.

 The Department aims to assess these proposals within an average of 275 days after receiving them.
 This includes important steps in the assessment process such as public exhibition of the proposal.